thindil/vim-ada/README.md

 * Optional, but highly recommended: ROBODoc from https://rfsber.home.xs4all.nl/Robo/ for generating a code documentation.
 For generating a documentation from Ada code, you may need the file *robodocada.rc* from https://github.com/thindil/roboada
+* Optional: If you want to use Grammarous plugin you will download the LanguageTool (website: https://languagetool.org) program at the first run of plugin.
+This program requires Java 8+ to work.

 ## Plugins